 Boards must ensure that when a Title IV institution provides a full-time determination at less than 12 credit hours for undergraduate work, or less than nine credit hours for graduate work, the finding is sent to TWC’s TAA coordinator at TAA@twc.texas.gov for a final determination.

-full-timeIf a non–Title IV training provider does not issue a determination, Boards must ensure that Workforce Solutions Office staff does the following:
+If a non–Title IV training provider does not issue a determination, Boards must ensure that Workforce Solutions Office staff does the following:

 Documents the information in TWIST Counselor Notes

-Forwards the finding to TWC’s TAA coordinator at TAA@twc.texas.gov for a final determination when a preliminary determination of full-time status is reached.
+Forwards the finding to TWC’s TAA coordinator at TAA@twc.texas.gov for a final determination when a preliminary determination of full-time status is reached

 Boards must be aware of the following:

-Full- and part-time enrollment determinations are made on a semester-by-semester basis and not on the basis of an entire academic year
+Full- and part-time enrollment determinations are made on a semester-by-semester basis and not on the basis of an entire academic year.

-Full-time and part-time enrollment determinations are based on instructor- and course-led participation and do not consider homework, test preparation, or study time
+Full-time and part-time enrollment determinations are based on instructor- and course-led participation and do not consider homework, test preparation, or study time.

-Training institutions sometimes use nonstandard enrollment terms and time frames within a semester—e.g., Wintermester, Maymester, Minimester, Summer I, and Summer II.
+Training institutions sometimes use nonstandard enrollment terms and time frames within a semester—for example, Wintermester, Maymester, Minimester, Summer I, and Summer II.
 Nonstandard terms are associated with specific semesters by the school.
 Boards must ensure that Workforce Solutions Office staff considers all terms within a semester to determine if enrollment meets full-time status.

 Boards must ensure that Workforce Solutions Office staff sends supporting documentation and a recommendation of full- or part-time status for TWC’s final determination to TWC’s TAA coordinator at TAA@twc.texas.gov in the following cases:

-If a training provider has administrative policies limiting training participation—e.g., admission to training under probationary status or remedial status—and a customer participates at the established maximum level, the training can be classified as full-time.
-This does not include circumstances in which a participant is placed on probationary status for academic performance during TAA-supported training
+If a training provider has administrative policies limiting training participation—for example, admission to training under probationary status or remedial status—and a customer participates at the established maximum level, the training can be classified as full time.
+This does not include circumstances in which a participant is placed on probationary status for academic performance during TAA-supported training.

-If a participant is in the last term of training required to complete his or her REP, but lacks sufficient required coursework to be considered full-time, the participant can be classified as full-time for the final term.
+If a participant is in the last term of training required to complete his or her REP, but lacks sufficient required coursework to be considered full time, the participant can be classified as full time for the final term.

 TWC uses TWIST data to determine TRA eligibility.
 Boards must ensure that Workforce Solutions Office staff enters TAA training data on full- or part-time status into TWIST, as follows: